 Instead of the usual evergreen conifer hedge, consider using the beautiful star jasmine vine.
 Is star jasmine good for hedges?
 It is.
 A hedge of star jasmine grows fast and is highly decorative with the coveted fragrant blossoms.

 Star jasmine is usually grown as a vine that can cover a tall wall or trellis quickly once the plant’s root system gets established.
 You can create a hedge of star jasmine vine by regular and strategic pruning.
-The vine thrives in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+The vine thrives in USDA plant hardiness zones 8 through 10.

 How to Grow Star Jasmine as a Hedge

 Prepare the soil in the area you want to start growing a jasmine hedge.
-Plan on a depth of at least two feet, then chart out the length that you want the hedge of star jasmine.
+Plan on a depth of at least 2 feet (61 cm.), then chart out the length that you want the hedge of star jasmine.
 Work organic compost into the soil.

 Purchase enough star jasmine plants for the hedge, counting one every 5 feet (1.5 m.).
 Dig the planting holes for each, as deep as but wider than the containers.
 Plant each star jasmine and water well.
 Keep the soil moist but not wet.